 A content-based health check is one whose success criteria depends on evaluation of an expected response string.
 Use a content-based health check to instruct Google Cloud health check probes to more completely validate your backend's response.

-You configure an HTTP, HTTPS, or HTTP/2 content-based health check by specifying an expected response string, and, optionally, defining a request path.
-For more details, refer to Success criteria for HTTP, HTTPS, and HTTP/2.
+You configure an HTTP, HTTPS, or HTTP/2 content-based health check by specifying an expected response string, and optionally by defining a request path.
+For more details, see Success criteria for HTTP, HTTPS, and HTTP/2.

-You configure an SSL or TCP content-based health check by specifying an expected response string, and, optionally, a request string.
-For more details, refer to Success criteria for SSL and TCP.
+You configure an SSL or TCP content-based health check by specifying an expected response string, and optionally by defining a request string.
+For more details, see Success criteria for SSL and TCP.

 Certificates and health checks

-Google Cloud health check probers do not perform certificate validation, even for protocols that require that your backends use certificates (SSL, HTTPS, and HTTP/2).
-As examples:
+Google Cloud health check probers do not perform certificate validation, even for protocols that require that your backends use certificates (SSL, HTTPS, and HTTP/2)—for example:

 - You can use self-signed certificates or certificates signed by any certificate authority (CA).